telerik/maui-docs/controls/combobox/filtering.md

 The [Telerik UI for .NET MAUI ComboBox]({%slug combobox-overview%}) provides filtering, which allows the users to refine their search results as they type into the input field.
 The default filtering is performed according to the `SearchMode` and `SearchTexhPath` properties of the ComboBox.

-For more details on the search functionality of the ComboBox, go to [Edit Mode & Search]({%slug combobox-editmode-and-search%}) topic.
+For more details on the search functionality of the ComboBox, go to the [Edit Mode & Search]({%slug combobox-editmode-and-search%}) topic.

-This topic describes in details the configuration options related to the filtering feature the ComboBox:
+This topic describes in detail the configuration options related to the filtering feature of the ComboBox:

 * `IsFilteringEnabled`(`bool`)&mdash;Indicates whether the filtering is enabled.
 Its default value is `False`.
 * `FilteredItems`(`IReadOnlyCollection<object>`)&mdash;Gets the filtered items collection.
-* `NoResultsMessage`(`string`)&mdash;Defines the message visualized when there are no matched items found during filtering.
+* `NoResultsMessage`(`string`)&mdash;Defines the message visualized when no items match the applied filter.
-* `NoResultsTemplate`(`DataTemplate`)&mdash;Defines the `DataTemplate` visualized when there are no matched items found during filtering.
+* `NoResultsTemplate`(`DataTemplate`)&mdash;Defines the `DataTemplate` visualized when no items match the applied filter.

 Here is a quick example of `RadComboBox` with enabled filtering: